gvwilson/sensibleadventures/iffy/iffy.md

-Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance sims featuring wealthy strangers with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right person, who was inevitably a poor but honest sailor.
+Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance sims featuring dashing Zillion smugglers with smoldering eyes who didn't realize how empty their lives were until they met the right person, who was inevitably a poor but honest sailor.
 The sims were churned out by a core in Rothera